 Moore's law describes the empirical regularity that the number of transistors on integrated circuits doubles approximately every two years.
 This advancement is important for other aspects of technological progress in computing - such as processing speed or the price of computers.

-Year in which the microchip was first introduced Data source: Wikipedia (wikipedia.org/wiki/Transistor count)
+Data source: Wikipedia (wikipedia.org/wiki/Transistor count)